• Skip to primary navigation

 27 The community orchestra that performs in Cedar City is named what?

-28 Which northern Utah city was founded by Perrigrine Sessions on 27 September 1847?
+28 Which northern Utah city was founded by Peregrine Sessions on 27 September 1847?

-29 Which native American tribes does not have reservation lands within the State of Utah?
+29 Which Native American tribes do not have reservation lands within the State of Utah?

 30 What is the state tree?